Cookies & Privacy Policies

 What Are Cookies?

-Cookies are small pieces of data that are stored on a visitor’s computer (or other device) whenever they visit a site.
-Cookies appear as text files on the visitor’s web browser and allow sites to “remember” them and their preferences to perform essential functions and provide a consistent, efficient, and personalized experience.
-Cookies also allow site owners — and the website platform and its partners — to recognize, collect, and track information about a visitor’s activity to analyze and understand site usage, improve services, and display relevant ads.
+Cookies are small pieces of data stored on a visitor’s computer (or other device) whenever they visit a site.
+They appear as text files on the visitor’s web browser and allow sites to “remember” them and their preferences to perform essential functions and provide a consistent, efficient, and personalized experience.
+They also allow information about a visitor’s activity to be recognized, collected, and tracked to analyze and understand site usage, improve services, and display relevant ads.
 Session cookies remember visitors from single visits, whereas persistent cookies remember them from repeat visits.

 Categories of Cookies Used & Purposes

-At scoutatheart.com and scout2020.blog, the following types of cookies may be used for the following purposes:
+At scoutatheart.com, the following types of cookies may be used for the following purposes:

 |Cookie Category||Cookie Purpose|